 The data is used by both the Department of Health and DANR.
 The Department of Health will issue a fish consumption advisory when sampling results indicate the mercury threshold may be exceeded in edible fish tissue.
 The current Food and Drug Administration mercury threshold is 1.0 mg/kg.
-The purpose of the consumption advisory is to give the public advice on eating fish from the waterbody.
-DANR also uses mercury in fish tissue results to assess the mercury in fish tissue water quality criterion (0.3 mg/kg).
-This water quality criterion is used to determine waterbody support but does not provide consumption advice.
-A fish consumption advisory is different than a waterbody support determination; therefore, different criterion have been established for different purposes.
+DANR also uses mercury in fish tissue results to assess the mercury in fish tissue water quality criterion (0.3 mg/kg) and determine waterbody support.
 Fish tissue sampling design and procedures are addressed in the Water Quality Program document South Dakota Fish Contaminants Sampling Protocol, January 2024.